Have you ever experienced that horrible feeling when you were sick, lost your appetite and didn’t want to eat anything?

 I might be exaggerating a little bit, but that one dish did save me from starvation many times.
 Back then I would like to think that it had this magical power that could heal any sickness and ailment.
 In some way, it actually kind of did.
 So when I moved out, I had to ask her for the recipe.
 And I am more than happy to tell you that it is super simple to make!
 You can also use this recipe for National Dumpling Day (September 26).

-The Original Homemade Chicken And Dumplings
+The Original Chicken and Dumplings Recipe

 Now, what is the original chicken and dumplings?